odkr/sucgi/BUILDING.rst

     Perform tests.
 Must be run as the superuser to perform all tests.

 cov
+    Generate coverage data in *cov*.
+    Must be run subsequently as regular and as superuser to be accurate.

+covhtml
-    Store a human-readable coverage report to *cov/html/index.html*.
+    Generate a human-readable coverage report in *cov/html*.

 clean
     Delete binaries, coverage reports, temporary files, and distribution files.